portfolio future paleo porcelain

 Oo Ichou, 2024

-Oo Ichou, 1000+ years old Ginkgo tree, Arita Japan
+Oo Ichou, leaves of 1000+ years old Ginkgo tree, Arita Japan

 When inside and outside seem to touch, 2024